duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 });
 ```

-This helper is also quite simple, it is used to return a platform name and someties also unifies the platform name when multiple platforms exist for an app.
-If the app is available for both 'iPhone' and 'iPad', the `switch()` will catch this and indicate the app is availabe for "iOS".
+This helper is also quite simple, it is used to return a platform name and sometimes also unifies the platform name when multiple platforms exist for an app.
+If the app is available for both 'iPhone' and 'iPad', the `switch()` will catch this and indicate the app is available for "iOS".

 ###### quixey.js (continued) -  quixey\_star helper